Admiral Dewey March: Historical background

 Dewey was given command of the Asiatic Squadron in 1897 and began preparing his squadron for war.
 Less than a year later, in April 1898, the Spanish–American War began.
 The United States, fearing an attack from the Spanish, sent a fleet to the Philippines to destroy a Spanish flotilla in Manila Bay, commanded by Spanish Rear Admiral Patricio Montojo y Pasarón.
 It was here when Dewey gave his famous order 'You may fire when ready, Gridley', to Captain Charles Vernon Gridley, the Commanding Officer of the flagship USS Olympia (C-6).
 Dewey and his fleet had a decisive victory, and "Montojo's fleet was destroyed, suffering 371 casualties compared to only 9 Americans wounded."

 Following his victory in the Battle of Manila Bay, Dewey returned to the United States a war hero, with many musicians composing marches in his honor.

+Versions

 Helen Frances Phillips

-Frances wrote her version of the march just four days after the Battle of Manila ended, and it was published on July 28th, 1898 by the Syracuse Post.
+Frances wrote her version of the march just four days after the Battle of Manila ended, and it was published on July 28, 1898, by the Syracuse Post.
 Frances' composition is in the form of a march and two-step.

 Marie Marguerite Points

 Points' version of the march is called "Admiral Dewey's Grand March" and primarily features the piano.
-It was published by the Louis Grunewald Company on May 18th, 1898.
+It was published by the Louis Grunewald Company on May 18, 1898.